 Terms

-To stagger terms, at the first meeting in 2020, initial committee members will randomly draw to determine if they will serve for 2 or 3 additional years with terms expiring on March 1st of the subsequent year, after which terms will last two years.
+After the GSA Boards GSP adoption, members will be provided the opportunity to extend their terms for two years, or end their term effective January 31, 2022.
+Committee members will provide their response to the Siskiyou County Natural Resources staff SGMA manager.
 If any committee member decides, for any reason, to terminate his or her role prior to term expiration, he/she will notify District staff and as soon as possible after making such a determination.

-The application process will occur between January 15th and February 15th of each year to fill vacant or expiring seats, with appointments occurring at the first District board meeting in March.
-Members with expiring terms will be notified by mail to respond during the application period if they would like to be reappointed.
+The application process will occur between February 15 and March 15 of each year to fill vacant or expiring seats, with appointments occurring at the first District board meeting in April.
+Members with expiring terms will be notified by mail from the Clerk’s office to respond during the application period if they would like to be reappointed.
 Applications will be available to those wishing to apply to any vacant or expiring seat.

 The chair and vice-chair will serve two years.
 At the culmination of the term of a chair or vice-chair, the committee will use its decision-making procedures to nominate and confirm a new chair and vice-chair.
 Any interested chair or vice chair may be nominated for a second term, however, no chair or vice-chair shall serve more than two consecutive terms.